Day of the Dead

 Food:

-It is customary to place the food or drink favorite of the deceased.
+It is customary to place the deceased’s favorite food or drink.

 Salt:

-Prevents the soul from becoming corrupted on the journey back and thus ensures the return the following year.
+It prevents the soul from becoming corrupted on the return journey and thus ensures the return the following year.

 Pan de muerto: